 - Herbs and spices – Curry, turmeric, cumin, fresh basil, mint – those wonderful herbs and spices that either soothe the nervous system and digestive system and/or they boost immunity/health!

 Each recipe below is loaded essential vitamins, minerals, omega-3 (or other quality fats), and more!
 There are several paleo and whole 30 friendly recipes, plus a few vegan options for those who don’t eat meat/fish!

 Now let’s dig in!
 Or pin this for later if you don’t have time now.

-A Indonesian style breakfast Nasi Goreng that’s paleo friendly and super flavorful, Eggs, carrots, bean sprouts, broccoli, organic meat = One heck of a combo rich in protein, Vitamin D, B Vitamins, Vitamin A, and fiber.
+An Indonesian style breakfast Nasi Goreng that’s paleo friendly and super flavorful.
+Eggs, carrots, bean sprouts, broccoli, and organic meat = A combo rich in protein, Vitamin D, B Vitamins, Vitamin A, and fiber.
 Use Gluten Free Casein Free Chicken or Turkey Sausage or ground chicken sausage.

 These protein cookies are packed with real food nourishment!
 Hazelnuts, banana, sprouted plant protein, and dark chocolate (unsweetened cocoa = antioxidants!).
 Which makes them great for breakfast on the go and easy to digest.
 Kid approved too!
 Naturally sweetened.

 Make ahead for breakfast to go the next day!
-The key nutrient in this dairy free breakfast smoothie is Matcha!
-Matcha is a great anti-inflammatory food because it’s rich in in vitamin C, selenium, chromium, zinc, and magnesium.
+The key nutrient in this dairy-free breakfast smoothie is Matcha!
+Matcha is a great anti-inflammatory food because it’s rich in vitamin C, selenium, chromium, zinc, and magnesium.
 CRUCIAL for reducing inflammation.
 Plus the nutrients in Matcha can help fight against viruses and bacteria!

 POWER LUNCH Ideas